Crowns

 Where do you have your crowns made?

 We outsource our crowns to local Australian labs and work closely with them.
 I usually pick labs which are located in either locally in Sydney or all the way to Melbourne depending on the type of job required.
+We try to support our local technicians.

 What materials are crowns made out of?